HL7/bulk-data/input/pagecontent/bulk-publish.md

 If a FHIR server supports Group-level data export, it SHOULD support reading and searching for `Group` resource.
 This enables clients to discover available groups based on stable characteristics such as `Group.identifier`.

 Note: How these Groups are defined is specific to each FHIR system's implementation.
-Group membership could be based upon explicit attributes of the patient, such as age, sex or a particular condition such as PTSD or Chronic Opioid use, or on more complex attributes, such as a recent inpatient discharge or membership in the population used to calculate a quality measure.
+For example, Group membership could be based upon explicit attributes of the dataset, such as provider participation in a provider network.
 FHIR-based group management is out of scope for the current version of this implementation guide.

 ##### Endpoint - Data relating to all patients